 Intensive farming means poultry farms, piggeries, other livestock farms, and mushroom production carried out within buildings, structures, pens or yards where the stocking density limits, or prevents, dependence on natural soil on the site, and/or where food is required to be brought to the site.
-Excludes free-range farming, and greenhouses.
+Excludes free-range farming, horse stables, mustering yard shelters and greenhouses.
+Also excluded are calf rearing in buildings/structures for up to three months in any calendar year and intermittent herd shelters, where these are ancillary to rural production activities.